1. Home

 Choosing childcare

-Professional Association for Childcare and Early Years (PACEY) has advice on the types of childcare and questions to ask childcare providers.
-You can find out more when you visit the PACEY website.
+Professional Association for Childcare and Early Years (PACEY) has advice on the types of childcare.
+You can find out more on the PACEY website.

 Additional support

-Early years providers and schools may use their Pupil Premium funding to support additional activities for children with special needs, such as breakfast or after school clubs.
+Early years providers and schools may use their Pupil Premium funding to support:

-The Early Years’ Service (EYS) supports pre-school aged children with Special Educational Needs and Disabilities (SEND).
-This may include complex needs, including pre-school aged children who have English as an Additional Language where those needs create a barrier to learning and inclusion.
+The SEND Early Years Service (SEYS) supports preschool-aged children with Special Educational Needs and Disabilities (SEND).
+This may include complex needs.

 Need help?